TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 ```

 * 1st line - we add and commit PHP 7.2 downgraded files; it's still only local in the workflow container, not pushed back to the GitHub repository
-* 2nd line - we create a new that that adds a `.72` suffix to the original tag
+* 2nd line - we create a new tag that adds a `.72` suffix to the original tag
 * 3rd line - we push this tag to the repository

 That's it!